What We’re Doing

 Tracking and Monitoring

 Tracking and monitoring behaviors, resource usage, and system outputs are critical aspects in helping make Saint John’s a more sustainable campus.
 Since 2008, we've been calculating our carbon footprint, which includes transportation, purchased electricity, on campus heating and cooling, fugitive emissions, solid waste and air travel emissions.
 You can view the newest GHG report here.
 We've made a large amount of progress since we started tracking.
-We also measure our sustainability progress every three years by participating in AASHE's Sustainable Tracking and Rating System (STARS).
+We also measure our sustainability progress every three years by participating in AASHE's Sustainability Tracking, Assessment and Rating System (STARS).
 This publicly produced metric includes categories such as Education & Research; Operations; and Planning, Administration & Engagement.
-In 2011, we are proud to have earned a silver rating.
+In 2015, we are proud to have earned a silver rating.

 First-Year Energy Challenge